UEFA Logo

 In addition, the organization stepped up its battle against racism and prejudice by enforcing harsher sanctions and running awareness-raising initiatives.

-The union persisted in introducing technological advancements, such as increasing the usage of VAR in different competitions.
+The union continued to introduce technological advancements, such as increasing the use of VAR across different competitions.

 In recent years, the organization has also sought to improve fan involvement, particularly on digital media, and increase the openness of its operations.

-Throughout its existence, the union has continuously adjusted to the shifting conditions in the football world by implementing new technology (like the VAR system), enhancing game regulations, and combating unfavorable football phenomena like racism and match-fixing.
+Throughout its existence, the union has continually adapted to shifting conditions in the football world by implementing new technologies (such as the VAR system), enhancing game regulations, and combating negative phenomena such as racism and match-fixing.

-By hosting important competitions, establishing standards, and encouraging the ideals of sportsmanship and fair play, the organization continues to play a significant role in the growth of football in Europe and worldwide.
+By hosting major competitions, setting standards, and promoting the ideals of sportsmanship and fair play, the organization continues to play a significant role in the growth of football in Europe and worldwide.

 Meaning and History